Dan Davis (immunologist)

+Education

 Davis has a doctorate in physics from Strathclyde University.

+Career

 He was professor of molecular immunology at Imperial College and director of research at the University of Manchester's collaborative centre for inflammation research.
 Davis is a recognised as an expert in the field by the Nature journal of immunology.

+Science communication

+Davis often speaks at science, literary and music festivals.
+He has written for the Times, Sunday Times, Observer, Guardian, New Scientist, Wired, and Scientific American.
+He has appeared on several radio and TV programs, including The Infinite Monkey Cage for BBC radio 4.

 Research

 Working with Jack Strominger at Harvard University, Davis showed structured immune synapses for the Natural Killer cell.
 Davis also co-discovered membrane nanotubes, novel subcellular structures that allow trafficking of molecules and organelles between cells, and are exploited by pathogens.